xpipe-io/xpipe-io.github.io/docs/cli/index.md

 # XPipe CLI

 The command-line interface of XPipe is a fundamental part of the XPipe project.
-It gives you the ability to easily access all XPipe features on all operating systems.
+It allows you to easily access all XPipe features on all operating systems.

 ## Setup